By Attorney Jacqueline Hubbard, President, ASALH

 There are many other problems with the American criminal justice system that propel mass incarceration that also need to be addressed by our legislators.
 One is the bail system, which results in many innocent persons being denied freedom because they are unable to make bail and unable to fully assist in their defense.

-Meanwhile, it is important to keep abreast of certain technical developments that are used for racial profiling such as police facial recognition technology and the use of DNA testing, which is basically unregulated.
+Meanwhile, it is important to keep abreast of certain technological developments that are used for racial profiling such as police facial recognition technology and the use of DNA testing, which is basically unregulated.
 One positive note, however, is the fact that there have been many exonerations of persons wrongly convicted using this same DNA testing.

 There is a National Registry of Exonerations at the University of California at Irvine.
 In March 2017, it published a paper entitled “Race and Wrongful Convictions in the United States.”
 This study is quite shocking in its analysis of just who the people are who have been wrongfully convicted.

-In its summary, it states that African Americans are only 13 percent of the American population, but a majority of innocent defendants wrongfully convicted of crimes and later exonerated.
-They constitute 47 percent of the of the 1,900 exonerations listed in the National Registry of Exonerations (as of October 2016), and the great majority of more than 1,800 additional innocent defendants who were framed and convicted of crimes in 15 large-scale police scandals and later cleared in group exonerations.
+In its summary, it states that African Americans are only 13 percent of the American population, but a majority of innocent defendants were wrongfully convicted of crimes and later exonerated.
+They constitute 47 percent of the 1,900 exonerations listed in the National Registry of Exonerations (as of October 2016), and the great majority of more than 1,800 additional innocent defendants who were framed and convicted of crimes in 15 large-scale police scandals and later cleared in group exonerations.

-Among other conclusions reached by National Registry of Exonerations (as of October 2016), is the fact that “…African Americans are more frequently stopped, searched, arrested, and convicted–including in cases in which they are innocent.
+Among other conclusions reached by the National Registry of Exonerations (as of October 2016), is the fact that “…African Americans are more frequently stopped, searched, arrested, and convicted–including in cases in which they are innocent.
 The extreme form of this practice is systematic racial profiling in drug-law enforcement.”

 How can American society, as a whole, survive and prosper when so many people are locked into our criminal justice system and locked out of the economic system as a result?
 For those not in power, we must teach our children–as best we can–how to avoid incarceration.